-Three advisers from the HfL Primary mathematics team will lead the project: Charlie Harber, Rachel Rayner and Rachael Brown.
+Three advisers from the HfL Primary mathematics team lead the project: Charlie Harber, Rachel Rayner and Rachael Brown.

-Participating schools will be required to identify a teacher (Year 3 or Year 4) and a nominated project lead who can commit to the following activities -
+Participating schools will be required to identify a LKS2 teacher and a nominated project lead who can commit to the following activities -

 1. One central training day for two delegates.

 2. Baseline assessment of 6 children using the HfL Multiplication fluency check and submit data.

 3. Up to two hours consultancy support in participant schools.

 4. A half-day cluster meeting/training (twilight session).

 5. Impact assessment of six children using the HfL Multiplication fluency check and submit data

 6. Advisers diagnosis of gaps and barriers for children as well as impact assessed at the beginning and end of the project

 The launch day of our fourth cohort will be held at the Hertfordshire Development Centre on Wednesday 6th May 2020, with a follow up in-school consultancy visit taking place just before or after May half-term.